 Advantages of using BYJU’S

-BYJU’S being India’s one of the most recognized ed-tech company offers students a fun way of learning.
-All the difficult concepts irrespective of the subjects are explained in a fun way by using relevant diagrams and facts that can be related to by the students.
+BYJU’S, India’s most recognized ed-tech company offers students a fun way of learning.
+All the difficult concepts, irrespective of the subjects, are explained in a fun way by using relevant diagrams and facts that can be related to by the students.
 The same technique is used for explaining Moving Charges and Magnetism.
 Also, questions are included along with study materials.
-Download these study materials such as NCERT exemplar class 12 Physics for free.
+Download these study materials such as NCERT Exemplar Class 12 Physics for free.

 4.10.3 The Magnetic Dipole Moment of a Revolving Electron